imigraz/ATSP-2025/README.md

 # ATSP-2025
-Materials for 'Advanced Topics in Scientific Programming' (LV 0940.198), SS 2025
+Materials for 'Advanced Topics in Scientific Programming' (LV 0940.198), SS 2025, offered at the Medical University of Graz (<https://www.medunigraz.at>).

 ## License